Get your project off the ground with our next virtual training workshop - October 28th at 7pm!

-Use the code BUILD for 20% offAs the hours of daylight are finally getting longer and balmy summer evenings are right around the corner, we start to remember just how good natural illumination can make us feel.
-So it’s no surprise that designing a home that pulls ample brightness inside as the sun moves across the sky is high on the priority list for most self-builders and renovators – and a glazed gable can help to achieve this.
+Use code BUILD for 20% offGable end windows can create a striking statement, both inside and out.
+Whether you’re wanting to enjoy the late summer sunsets or crisp autumn mornings, a light-filled, bright interior will transform your home and could improve your day-to-day mood.
+So it’s no surprise that designing a house that pulls ample brightness inside as the sun moves across the sky is high on the priority list for most self builders and renovators – and a glazed gable can help to achieve this.

 Installing large spans of glazing is a clever trick for flooding rooms with natural light – and positioning them high up into the peak of your roof will maximise light gain and capture views on both storeys, not to mention add to your home’s architectural appeal.